What is Work Breakdown Structure?

-In Outline method looks WBS looks like an List of items.
+In Outline method looks WBS looks like List of items.
 It has items and sub-items.
-Each smaller item of WBS represents a component of of higher level item.
+Each smaller item of WBS represents a component of higher level item.
 Outline method is useful in following situations:

 - Gaining commitments from the Project Team.